dsomni/ir-s25/README.md

 - Embedding extraction: We use a pre-trained LLM embedding endpoint to convert each documentation section into a fixed-length vector.

-- Ball Tree index: All embeddings are stored in a Ball Tree structure for efficient nearest-neighbor search in high-dimensional space.
+- Ball Tree searcher: All embeddings are stored in a Ball Tree structure for efficient nearest-neighbor search in high-dimensional space.

 - Query embeddings: A user's natural language query is embedded using